semajrolyat/semajrolyat.github.io/gwu/sp19/cs1012/_posts/2019-01-23-exercises.md

 ### Example 2 - Drawing a Circle
 While is is possible to draw a circle using a sequence of primitive moving and turning statements, such a program would be cumbersome to write.
 Fortunately, there is a built in `circle` that we can use to control the turtle.

-We can use the following python code to draw a circle from the turtle's starting position with a diameter of 100 units:
+We can use the following Python code to draw a circle from the turtle's starting position with a diameter of 100 units:
 {% highlight python %}
 >>> from turtle import *
 >>> circle(50)